ChevyRay/chevyray.dev/content/blog/2026-01-14-kero-alpha/index.md

 ### Window & Game Loop

-Polywog sets you up with a single window, rendering context, and a game loop to do your business in.
+Kero sets you up with a single window, rendering context, and a game loop to do your business in.
 Your game has three callbacks:

 - **`new()`** for initialization